ayeshansari124/NetflixClone/README.md

 ## 🙏 Acknowledgements

-- UI inspired by the **official Netflix India 2025 landing page**
+- UI inspired by the **official Netflix India 2025 landing page**.
-- Built as part of personal learning and frontend UI/UX improvement
+- Built as part of personal learning and frontend UI/UX improvement.

 ---